Dead@17: Film adaptation

-Dead@17 creator Josh Howard says screenwriter Michael Dougherty will write the script and Producer Lorenzo di Bonaventura is developing the project, with Vanessa Hudgens possibly starring as the story's hero, Nara Kilday.
+A Dead@17 film was announced by creator Josh Howard, stating that screenwriter Michael Dougherty would write the script and Producer Lorenzo di Bonaventura would be developing the project, with Vanessa Hudgens possibly starring as the story's hero, Nara Kilday.
 "I don't know if this is true anymore — it's been a while since I received an update — but they were talking to Vanessa Hudgens," said Howard, who went on to speculate that she might play the title character but would probably be better for Nara's best friend, Hazy Foss.
-Although Howard has said that Hudgens was attached to the role back in June 2009, more recent reports have stated that the movie is progressing very slowly now, with no one currently attached.
-On 17 March 2010 Dennis Iliadis was named as the director and MTV Films will produce the project.
+Although Howard has said that Hudgens was attached to the role back in June 2009, more recent reports have stated that the movie was progressing very slowly, with no one then attached.
+On March 17, 2010 Dennis Iliadis was named as the director and MTV Films was stated to be producing the film.

-On November 25th 2015, Dead@17 creator Josh Howard announced that a live action adaptation of his comic is set to be released in February 2016, an official short production by POPBOOM.com, film Dead@17 Rebirth is directed by Jack Heller, starring newcomers CC Weske and Lucy Freyer.
+On November 25, 2015, Dead@17 creator Josh Howard announced that a live action adaptation of his comic was set to be released in February 2016; an official short production by POPBOOM.com, Dead@17 Rebirth was directed by Jack Heller and stars newcomers CC Weske as Nara and Lucy Freyer as Hazy.